 Choose Your Itinerary: You can do the things you want to do.
 You don’t need to answer to anyone else.
 In a group everyone has their own ideas of what to see and this can cause a lot of conflict.

 No Arguments: You’re bound to get into arguments or even fights with your travel partners.
 Travel can be stressful and you usually take out your frustration on your travel partners.
 I find that I get a lot less stressed when I am alone.

 Total Focus: There is no one to “distract” you.
 You’re totally focused on whatever it is you’re experiencing.

 Reinvent Yourself: You can be whoever you want to be when you travel alone.
 This is your chance to let loose.

 Meet New People: I meet a lot more people when I travel alone.
-Groups tend, usually unknowingly, to put up a “wall” between themselves and other travelers so this makes groups are not as approachable.
+Groups tend, usually unknowingly, to put up a “wall” between themselves and other travelers, so this makes groups not as approachable.
 You also have an instant connection with other solo travelers — yes, there are plenty of other solo travelers.

 Self-Growth: You have no one but yourself to rely on when you’re a solo traveler.
 You quickly learn to be self reliant and I think that makes you a stronger person.

 Disadvantages of Solo Backpacking